Breast Augmentation Regrets

 Adolescent Augmentation

 The American Society of Plastic Surgeons (ASPS) estimates more than 333,000 cosmetic procedures were performed on patients 18 years of age or younger in the United States in 2005, compared to approximately 14,000 in 1996.
-Breast implant surgery is one of the two most popular and controversial cosmetic procedures for adolescents.
-Breast reduction may be necessary for juvenile gigantomastia (massive breast enlargement) or breast hypertrophy.

 Usually beginning during adolescence, body dysmorphic disorder (BDD)—an atypical quest to “normalize” one’s appearance—affects up to 2.4 percent of the population.
 BDD shares a commonality with obsessive-compulsive disorder, but involves more depression and social avoidance.